hen8y/laravel-vpay/README.md

     /payment/webhook/vpay
  ```

-Visit Vpay dashboard and `https://yoursite.com/payment/webhook/pay` as your webhook url
+Visit Vpay dashboard and add `https://yoursite.com/payment/webhook/pay` as your webhook url in the settings

 ## Configuration

-You can publish the configuration file using this command:
+You can publish the files needed using this command:

 ```bash
 php artisan make:vpay